nxt-insurance/nxt_pipeline/README.md

 end
 ```

 You can also define inline steps, meaning the block will be executed.
+When you do not provide a :to_s option, type
+will be used as :to_s option per default.
+When no type was given for an inline block the type of the inline block
+will be set to :inline.

 ### Execution